KnowledgeCaptureAndDiscovery/MINT/_services/model.md

 ### Desktop appliation for model execution (DAME)

-The Desktop Application for Model Execution (DAME) is an application for executing environmental models in any local environment or server through a command line interface.
+The Desktop Application for Model Execution (DAME) is a command line interface to execute model components in any local host or server.

 Given a model identifier (e.g., TopoFlow for the Awash region: topoflow36_2.1.0_Awash), DAME downloads the model container and its execution environment, and fetches the datasets needed (e.g., soil data, elevation data, etc).
 Then users can run the model with different input scenario